espressif/pytest-embedded/docs/usages/expecting.rst

        dut.write('this would be redirected')
        dut.expect('this')

-       # close the pexpect process to generate an EOF
+       # Close the pexpect process to generate an EOF
        dut.pexpect_proc.terminate()

        res = dut.expect(pexpect.EOF, timeout=None)